smourier/WebView2Aot/README.md

 ![image](https://github.com/user-attachments/assets/d08fae48-79d2-4a7c-b693-3bb9be6bcbf6)

-What's nice with embedding, especially in AOT deployment cases, is you just need to ship one file.
+What's nice with embedding, especially in AOT deployment cases, is you don't need to ship any other extra file, just one .exe.

 ## HelloWebView2 sample